This blog has been adapted from our article originally published in The MJ.

 - The system is too often deficit-based rather than strength-based.
-Parents are often told to describe their ‘worst day’ with their child as part of the assessment process – setting an expectation that more support must be needed from the outset, rather than grounding initial analysis around both a child’s needs and (more importantly) their strengths and longer-term aspirations.
-This feeds the misalignment of expectations and results in an adversarial culture.
+Parents are often told to describe their ‘worst day’ with their child as part of the assessment process – setting an expectation that their child will be seen as a “challenge”, rather than grounding initial analysis around both a child’s needs and (more importantly) their strengths and longer-term aspirations.
+This can create a lack of confidence in the system and often results in an adversarial culture.

 - The move towards academisation has led to the fragmentation of the education system.
 In many areas the push towards academisation led to the belief, politically, that local authorities would no longer need to play a leadership role in education.
-But listen to sector experts, including the new ADCS President, Charlotte Ramsden, and the message is loud and clear – the local authority must play a key systems leadership role in developing a shared ambition for children with schools and other settings.
+But listen to sector experts – the local authority must play a key systems leadership role in developing a shared ambition for children with schools and other settings.

 - Where the link between local authorities and schools has been broken, some schools no longer automatically see themselves as part of a local strategic group.
 Many such schools are linked to national Multi-Academy Trusts with limited footprints in a local area.
 I am not implying that academisation is wrong or the sole cause of this situation – but there have been no clear governance proposals to fill this gap.
 The councils that have managed demand well are those that have continued to influence and work in partnership with their local schools, with shared value being clear on both sides.

 - The removal of the Early Intervention Grant meant that support could only be accessed (without payment) by gaining a statutory assessment.
 This was an unintended consequence of academisation, as this fund was used to provide early behaviour support and Educational Psychology input to reduce escalation of need.
 Removing it created the default of a EHCP plan resulting in more resources being available.